 Johann Sebastian BACH's music conceals a resplendance of modern music and swing and lends itself admirably to its transcription into Jazz, giving birth to " BACH JAZZ " and " JAZZ BACH ".
 The rhythmic construction of many of his works allows the stressing of weaker rhythms without betraying the work and by bringing together the structure with swing (double time crochets) or syncopated rhythms actually more modern and more elegant than their precedents, ( accentuated crochets ), one is able to create swing beats and the beats of Jazz.

-Recommended CDs of JAZZ and CLASSICAL MUSIC: Blues on BACH, Django by the MODERN JAZZ QUARTET and PLAY BACH, Italian concertos by Jacques LOUSSIER.
+Recommended CD of JAZZ and CLASSICAL MUSIC: Blues on BACH, Django by the MODERN JAZZ QUARTET and PLAY BACH, Italian concertos by Jacques Loussier.

 The music, whether classical or Sacred, gains a new dimension from the contribution of Jazz and the inverse is also true.